kalabox/kalabox-plugin-git/README.md

 # Returns the version of git, must run from a directory that contains a kalabox app
 kbox git version

-# Clones a repo into /data for the pressflow app
+# Clones a repo into /data for a D7 app
 kbox pressflow7 git clone http://github.com/kalamuna/playbox.git ./

 # Pulls down the latest code, must run from a directory that contains a kalabox app